 Have you ever noticed that when you move your mouse towards the X on your browser, you see a popup on your screen?
+They work.

 Rather than using these to promote a product, for e-Commerce purposes, it’s best to promote an offer.

 Ask the user if they’d like to subscribe to your email list for a 10% off coupon, for example.
 Once you have their email address, you can then promote targeted offers to them based on the pages they visited while they were on your site.

 Nick Rubright is the digital marketing specialist at SaleFreaks, a dropshipping automation service that helps dropshippers make use of Amazon as a supplier for their dropshipping needs.